neoforged/Documentation/docs/resources/client/models/index.md

 If you're having trouble finding out how exactly to specify something, have a look at a vanilla model that does something similar.
 :::

-### Render Types
+### Render Type Groups

-Using the optional NeoForge-added `render_type` field, you can set a render type for your model.
-If this is not set (as is the case in all vanilla models), the game will fall back to the render types hardcoded in `ItemBlockRenderTypes`.
-If `ItemBlockRenderTypes` doesn't contain the render type for that block either, it will fall back to `minecraft:solid`.
-Vanilla provides the following default render types:
+Using the optional NeoForge-added `render_type` field, you can set a render type group for you model.
+A render type group is made up of two parts: a `ChunkSectionLayer` for how the model should render when used as a block, and a `RenderType` for how the model should render as an item.
+If this is not set (as is the case in all vanilla models), the game will fall back to the layers and render types hardcoded in `ItemBlockRenderTypes`.
+If `ItemBlockRenderTypes` doesn't contain the layer or render types, it will fall back to `ChunkSectionLayer#SOLID` for the block and `Sheets#TRANSLUCENT_ITEM_CULL_BLOCK_SHEET` for the item.
+Vanilla and NeoForge exposes the following render type groups:

-- `minecraft:solid`: Used for fully solid blocks, such as stone.
+- `minecraft:solid`: Used for fully solid models, such as stone.
-- `minecraft:cutout`: Used for blocks where any pixel is either fully solid or fully transparent, i.e. with either full or no transparency, for example glass.
+- `minecraft:cutout`: Used for models where any pixel is either fully solid or fully transparent, i.e. with either full or no transparency, for example glass.
 - `minecraft:cutout_mipped`: Variant of `minecraft:cutout` that will scale down textures at large distances to avoid visual artifacts ([mipmapping]).
 Does not apply the mipmapping to item rendering, as it is usually undesired on items and may cause artifacts.
 Used for example by leaves.
 - `minecraft:cutout_mipped_all`: Variant of `minecraft:cutout_mipped` which applies mipmapping to item models as well.
-- `minecraft:translucent`: Used for blocks where any pixel may be partially transparent, for example stained glass.
+- `minecraft:translucent`: Used for models where any pixel may be partially transparent, for example stained glass.
-- `minecraft:tripwire`: Used by blocks with the special requirement of being rendered to the weather target, i.e. tripwire.
+- `minecraft:tripwire`: Used by models with the special requirement of being rendered to the weather target, i.e. tripwire.
 - `neoforge:item_unlit`: NeoForge-added.
-Should be used by blocks that, when rendered from an item, do not take the light directions into account.
+Should be used by models that, when rendered from an item, do not take the light directions into account.

-Selecting the correct render type is a question of performance to some degree.
+Selecting the correct render type group is a question of performance to some degree.
 Solid rendering is faster than cutout rendering, and cutout rendering is faster than translucent rendering.
 Because of this, you should specify the "strictest" render type applicable for your use case, as it will also be the fastest.

-If you want, you can also add your own render types.
-To do so, subscribe to the [mod bus][modbus] [event] `RegisterNamedRenderTypesEvent` and `#register` your render types. `#register` has three parameters:
+If you want, you can also add your own render type group.
+To do so, subscribe to the [mod bus][modbus] [event] `RegisterNamedRenderTypesEvent` and `#register` your render type groups. `#register` has three parameters:

-- The name of the render type.
+- The name of the render type group.
 Should be a `ResourceLocation` prefixed with your mod id.
-- The chunk render type.
-Any of the types in the list returned by `RenderType.chunkBufferLayers()` can be used.
+- The chunk render type group.
+Any `ChunkSectionLayer` can be used.
 - The entity render type.
 Must be a render type with the `DefaultVertexFormat.NEW_ENTITY` vertex format.

 ### Elements